 Would you like to start an exercise routine but are put off by the prices of exercise equipment.
 Yes, some home gym equipment can set you back several hundred dollars, however not all are this price.
 If you would like to look at some more affordable exercise machines, then check out this article on the best home exercise equipment for small spaces.

-However, in this article we will be looking at some ideas that will allow you to start a fitness routine, in a small home, for cheap to zero costs.
-We will not only take into consideration the cost of each exercise routine but also how much space will be needed to perform the routine.
+However, in this article I will be looking at some ideas that will allow you to start a fitness routine, in a small home, for cheap to zero costs.
+I will not only take into consideration the cost of each exercise routine but also how much space will be needed to perform the routine.

 Resistance Bands –